Berkeley-MDes/tdf-fa24-MiaWu-design-2/README.md

 **4.Button-Controlled LED Pulse Rate**

-Built a project where pressing a button changed the blinking period of an LED.
+Tried a project where pressing a button changed the blinking period of an LED.
 Used an interrupt function to handle button presses, which allowed for real-time adjustments in the LED's blink rate.
 Chose appropriate pins that could be used for interrupts, referring to the Photon 2 datasheet for proper pin configuration.
 This project demonstrated how to use user input to alter the behavior of an output component in real time, while effectively handling button input via interrupts.